 Let’s start with your bag.
 Some fly-drive safaris include small domestic planes only accepting soft bags, so leave the wheeled hard case at home.
 Instead, bring a large duffle bag or rucksack – it’ll be easy to travel around with, as it can be packed down and transported between numerous parks and conservancies.
 In a safari vehicle, you don’t want to be crammed up because luggage is overflowing from the boot.
 Plus, as you’re hopping between destinations every few days, you’ll appreciate having luggage that is small and manageable.

-You don’t actually need to bring as much as you might think, especially as most camps and lodges provide complementary laundry facilities.
+You don’t actually need to bring as much as you might think, especially as most camps and lodges provide complimentary laundry facilities.
 And while the Kalahari and Samburu sound very foreign, they do have shops in Africa.
 You will find major international brands and shopping malls.
 So if you forgot something – especially a hat or comfortable sweater – it won’t be hard to find.

 First the two essential items: Insect repellent and sun cream.
 This isn’t a place for tanning oils – we’d suggest factor 20 as an absolute minimum, with factor 30 as the standard.
 A hand-sized repellent is great to keep in your pocket or bag in case you forget to apply and the evening is closing in.